 Patients with braces receive supplementary directions from the orthodontist, which includes notes on how to thread the floss underneath the wires and brush around the braces.

 The Invisalign Option

-If exploring the idea of orthodontics for yourself, or considering braces for kids, you may want to compare braces with invisible aligners.
+If exploring orthodontists in your area, or considering the cost of braces for kids, you may want to compare braces with invisible aligners.
 There are definite benefits to choosing invisible aligners.
 Aligners make it easier to maintain healthy teeth and gums since you can remove the invisible aligners and brush and floss as you normally would.
 This decreases your chances of plaque build-up, gingivitis, and tooth decay.

-Braces and Invisalign are both great options to align your teeth, and your orthodontist can give you tips on how to clean your teeth regardless of your choice.
-If you’re interested in having a straighter and cleaner smile, make an appointment today!
+Braces and Invisalign are both great options to align your teeth, and your orthodontist office can give you tips on how to clean your teeth regardless of your choice.
+If you’re looking for orthodontists in Pittsburgh, PA, and are interested in having a straighter and cleaner smile, make an appointment today!